-A guide to Data Mapping in IXON Cloud
+A guide to data mapping in IXON Cloud

 This article explains how to connect the dots between your relational database setup and the raw historical data stored in your time-series database.